nwfsc-cb/rCAX/README.md

 ## Download a table

-Read the [Basic functions vignette](https://nwfsc-math-bio.github.io/rCAX/articles/basics.html) to get started and see examples.
+Read about the [CAX data and terms](https://nwfsc-math-bio.github.io/rCAX/articles/cax.html).
+Then read the [Basic functions vignette](https://nwfsc-math-bio.github.io/rCAX/articles/basics.html) to get started and see examples of how to make queries.

 To retrieve the NOSA data for NMFS_popid 7 that is the same as the file that one can download from [CAP Fish HLIs Tabular Query](https://www.streamnet.org/data/hli/), use